-So Many Amazing Opportunities
+So Many Amazing Recreation Opportunities

 Begin by exploring the Lakes!
 We are connected to an incredible quarter-million acres of waterways in one of the largest chains of inland lakes in North America.
 Bring your fishing pole because our lakes are filled with walleye, northern, smallmouth bass, largemouth bass, black crappie, lake trout, lake sturgeon and panfish.
 Whether fishing in Minnesota or Canada, be sure to read up on the latest fishing regulations.
 From Crane Lake by boat, you can travel to Voyageurs National Park, the Boundary Waters Canoe Area, and Quetico Provincial Park.